MuhammadMagdy7/MuhammadMagdy7/README.md

 ###

-<p align="left">My name is Mohamed Magdy and I'm a Full-stack developer from Egypt.</p>
+<p align="left">My name is Mohamed Magdy and I'm a Jr. Data engineer and web developer from Egypt.</p>

 ###